(updated February 7, 2018)

 5. The Nodal Ninja is set to a vertical angle of 0 degrees and a sequence of 9 shots is taken.

-6. The Nodal Ninja is set to a vertical angle of -60 degrees and a sequence of 9 shots is taken, trying to remember to keep feet and shadows out of the scene.
+6. The Nodal Ninja is set to a vertical angle of -60 degrees and a sequence of 9 shots is taken, trying to remember to keep feet and shadows out of the scene!

 7. Optionally, a 30 second sound clip is recorded using the camera’s sound annotation feature.

 8. Occasionally, a realization occurs at this point that one of the earlier steps was overlooked or done incorrectly, resulting in a curse, a reevaluation of the merits of panoramic photography, and then going back and doing it all over again.
 Shooting a dark frame helps delineate a failed attempt.

-Shooting a long sequence of panoramas for a virtual hike can be a bit tedious, requiring about forty panoramas and around two hours for each mile of trail.
+Shooting a long sequence of panoramas for a virtual hike can be a bit tedious, requiring about forty panoramas and two hours for each mile of trail.

 Creating a Panorama